 Here’s my sleep info to give you some context: I’m female, average weight and height.
 Sleep positions: fall asleep on my side, wake up on my back.
 My husband is also of average weight, is slightly tall height, and has a niggly lower back which makes him fussy about mattresses.
 He usually sleeps on his side.

-It took me a while to adjust to the feel of Ecosa, but I do find it reasonably comfortable.
-It’s firmer than I would choose… we have our mattress configured in the softest setting, and it’s still on the maximum of my tolerance.
-I switched the layers around to see how much difference there was, and it felt rock hard.
-I didn’t tell my husband I was doing this, and he wondered what on earth had happened!
+It took me a while to adjust to the feel of Ecosa.
+It’s definitely firmer than I would choose… we had our mattress configured in the softest setting, and it still felt just a bit too firm for both of us.
+I switched the layers around to see how much difference there was (this is a feature Ecosa really play up in their marketing, but honestly I think both sides of this mattress are firm, one is just REALLY firm), and it felt rock hard.

-The thing I feel disappointed about, and that makes me want to change mattresses, is that the foams inside Ecosa offer very little pressure relief for your shoulder when you lie on your side, and I find there is virtually no conforming to your body shape.
-I wouldn’t want a mattress that sinks in so much you get stuck, but a little bit of supportive “hug” would be nice.
-I’ve just finished reviewing a very firm overseas mattress, which has the unique point of being flat as a board.
-I feel like Ecosa is very much like this.
+The thing I felt most disappointed about, and that made me want to change mattresses, is that the foams inside Ecosa offer very little pressure relief for your shoulder when you lie on your side, and I find there is virtually no conforming to your body shape.

-The “flat as a board” feel wasn’t what I want, and while Ecosa does the job (I can’t deny I’m sleeping well, but I sleep well anyway, luckily) and is a quality mattress, I do wish I had something else.
+The “flat as a board” feel wasn’t what I want, and while I did sleep well on Ecosa and it’s a well made mattress, it was time for something else.

 Want to compare Ecosa with these other brands?

-Click here for Ecosa Vs Winkl (the NZ owned luxury option)
+Click here for my detailed Ecosa Vs Winkl article

-Napp is the only mattress in a box company here in NZ that actually makes their mattresses here at home.
+Napp is the only mattress in a box company here in NZ that actually makes their mattresses here.
 Using high quality foams from Joyce in Australia, Napp makes their mattresses at the AH Beard facility in Auckland (this is also where many of your “big name” mattresses you can pay thousands for in stores are made).
 Napp has been in the NZ market about the same amount of time as Ecosa.
-Want a comparison of Napp and Ecosa?
-Click here.

-- The cover is next level.
-Napp don’t make a big enough deal about it on their website in my opinion, but it’s actually a real luxury feature of their mattress.
+- Napp has a great cover which I don’t think they make a big enough deal about it on their website.
+It’s actually a real luxury feature of their mattress.
 The cover is a stretch knit like Ecosa, but it’s been created with Outlast Technology, which actually feels cold to touch.
 As far as I’m aware, only Tempur also has a layer like this (if you want to spend around $8000) in New Zealand.
 I see overseas brands charging hundreds of dollars to add similar materials as an extra feature.

 - The comfort foams are much more generous than Ecosa.
 Napp uses hygroflex in the top layer, a beautiful quality breathable foam.
 This sits on top of a layer of gel infused memory foam.
 These foams work together to create a comfort layer that has enough conforming for me to really like it, and enough support to prevent you feeling like you’re sinking in (this is my big issue with Tempur, you sink in quite far).